Frank Walsh: Premier

 Labor finally overcame the Playmander in the 1965 election, taking 55 percent of the primary vote.
 However, the Playmander was strong enough that Labor only netted 21 seats to the LCL's 18, for a paper-thin majority of two seats.
 In nearly every other state, Labor's margin would have been enough for a landslide majority government.
 Walsh at 69 years and 330 days of age thus became the oldest person to be appointed Premier, as well as the first Labor Premier of South Australia in 32 years, as well as the first Catholic to hold the post.
 He also served as his own Treasurer and Minister for Immigration.

-Walsh found himself the head of an inexperienced government, as no current ALP parliamentarian had previously served as a minister.
+Walsh found himself the head of an inexperienced government, No current Labor parliamentarian had been in office during Labor's last term in government, let alone served as a minister.
 This left him no choice but to entrust sensitive portfolios to men more used to criticizing the LCL.
 His term as Premier was marked by increased spending on public education and the implementation of far-reaching social welfare and Aboriginal Affairs legislation, although many of these changes were spearheaded by his deputy and Attorney-General, Dunstan, by far the youngest member of the cabinet (he was the only minister under 50, and one of only three under 60).
 The socially conservative Walsh may well have personally opposed some of these reforms.
 Indeed, it was no secret that he resented and distrusted Dunstan; his closest confidant was Irrigation Minister Des Corcoran.
 Nonetheless, he felt compelled to go along.

 Walsh was never comfortable dealing with the media, particularly television, and his ascension as Premier only exacerbated these problems.
 Even before 1965, he was notorious for using complex words in the wrong context, and his speeches were often peppered with malapropisms.
 Walsh regularly had journalists, Hansard reporters, and political ally and foe alike bewildered by his statements.
 To give but one example, Walsh once said in parliament "In this manner, Mr Speaker, the government has acted as if this were a diseased estate.
 It's not sufficiently elasticated...
 The government is suffering from a complete lack of apathy in the case."
 His unease with the media was seen in stark contrast to Dunstan, who would prove to be a media relations master throughout his later terms as Premier.